The Concept of Double Jeopardy: Background and History

 - Federal law and state law regarding successive prosecutions

-- The Fifth Amendment's double jeopardy clause and double jeopardy law
+- The Fifth Amendment's double jeopardy clause and how it applies to your criminal case

 Can I Solve This on My Own or Do I Need an Attorney?